 The following film is an investigation and representation of Trinh T. Min-ha's argument in her 1990 essay, "Documentary Is/Not a Name".
-It is also a self-conscious experiment in visual criticism, or theory.
-The short film could now be a sort of essay, as moving pictures have an infrastructural availability in digital distribution that before they were not afforded.

 If we characterize ‘culture’ as the gestures (rhetorical, occupational, infrastructural) that Man invents to make an environment wholly livable, its is clear that such gestures will be subject to Man’s historical particularity at any given moment.
 One normative gesture in the plans of our present cultural architecture is Science.
 Science’s pragmatism substitutes the need and often desire for other religiosities, as its explanatory thrust is more epistemologically compelling than its misbegotten alternatives: myths, legends, and other fanciful fictions.

 We no longer have need of deities to euphemise a complex set of processes.
 We know how any why the sun rises.
 We know how and why the monsoons come, I think.
 In secular society, gods have no currency: science is where people can get funding.
 Maui, the trickster demigod who fished New Zealand out of the ocean with a magic hook, which his brothers then greedily ate to form the many valleys, mountains, lakes, and rocky coastlines of the North Island, is now only a company that sells and rents camper vans.

 There are no longer conflicts amongst the gods.
 A storm is not Poseidon’s anger, nor is winter Persephone’s absence.
 They are processual protuberances whose oracle is data; and preferably big data.
 Life is a laboratory of uncontrolled experiments—not of the gods’ temperaments, but of particles, atoms, and bits.